|

 as part of the daily key.

-The operator could only change the settings of the wheels (message key).
+The operator could only change the starting position of each of the

 The keys of all C-446 machines are different and the chance that a key fits